How Starbucks is making its stores more sustainable

 Conclusion

-“Everything that we’ve built into a Greener Store is a little step,” Saraff says.
+“Everything that we’ve built into our more sustainable stores is a little step,” Saraff says.
 “When you’re talking about one dishwasher, or one recycling bin, or one light fixture, that’s small.
 But we have thousands of stores, and all those small things that you do – as a partner, as a customer – make an impact because of our scale.

 “If we’re all doing something better, it becomes a much bigger better.”